Part II, chapter 10: Surviving spouse or common-law partner

 In order to qualify for this priority entitlement, the surviving spouse or common-law partner must:

-- Qualify under any federally or provincially legislated plan for compensation as a result of the death of the person that is attributable to the performance of duties.
+- Qualify under any federally or provincially legislated plan for compensation as a result of the death of the person that is attributable to the performance of duties; and

-- Make a request within two years of qualifying for compensation.
+- Make a request within 5 years after the day on which they qualify for compensation.

 10.6 Duration of the entitlement

-The priority entitlement period begins on the day on which the request is made and ends on the earliest of:
+The entitlement period begins on the day on which the request is made and ends on the earliest of

-- the day that is two years after the day on which the request is made; or
+- the second anniversary of the day on which the request is made;

-- the day on which the spouse or common-law partner refuses an appointment for an indeterminate period without good and sufficient reason.
+- the day on which the spouse or common-law partner declines an appointment for an indeterminate period without good and sufficient reason; and

 Note:

 The start dates and durations of the various priority entitlements are set by the PSEA and/or PSER and cannot be altered.
-The Priority Information Management System (PIMS) will only begin notifying persons with a priority entitlement once they are registered.
-Late registration will reduce the period PIMS identifies job opportunities and may result in lost opportunities for the person.
+The Priority Information Management System (PIMS) will only begin notifying persons with a priority entitlement once the person’s registration is activated.
+Late registration and activation will reduce the period PIMS identifies positions and may result in lost positions for the person.

 10.8 Appointment to a lower-level position

-The surviving spouse or common-law partner must provide the Public Service Commission with:
+Respective organizations must register and activate the surviving spouses or common-law partners of these persons and provide the Public Service Commission with:

-- The Priority Information Management System on-line Registration Form
+- The Priority Information Management System (PIMS) electronic online Registration Form.

-- Signed copy of the Privacy Consent Form for Persons with a Priority Entitlement if the organization has completed a full registration
+- Signed copy of the Privacy Consent Form for Persons with a Priority Entitlement if the organization has completed a full new registration and activation.

-- A copy of the letter from the appropriate federally or provincially legislated plan certifying that he or she as the surviving spouse or common-law partner has qualified for compensation as a result of the death of the person that is attributable to the performance of duties, including the date of the death
+- A copy of the letter from the appropriate federally or provincially legislated plan certifying that the surviving spouse or common-law partner has qualified for compensation as a result of the death of the person that is attributable to the performance of duties, including the date of the death.
+For cases involving the death of a Canadian Armed Forces member, provide a copy of the letter from the Directorate of Casualty Support Management Footnote 1, specifying the date of death of the Canadian Armed Forces member and the spouse or common-law partner's entitlement to compensation under the Canadian Forces Superannuation Act.

 Note: